 The Regal 53 Sport Coupe is a two-stateroom yacht, and as we’ve discussed, there’s an option for a third in the main salon area.
 Four different “pillow packages” are offered at no additional charge.

+is full beam and a queen berth is mounted on the fore and aft centerline to maximize comfort.
+Regal went with an innerspring mattress and courtesy lights run around the perimeter of the berth, right at deck level.
+Bedding is offered in either Dawn or Pearl.
 There are chests of drawers to either side and they are the low-profile type.
 Their low height and proximity to the hull side windows make them ideal candidates for sitting on while enjoying the waterfront view.
 For that reason, Regal offers cushions for the dresser tops ($550), an attractive idea and one that we’d seriously consider.
 Alternatively, a settee ($1,150) can be added to the master in lieu of one of the bureaus.

 The forward stateroom features a queen island berth as standard.
 The usual accommodations for storage are under the berth and to the sides.
 We’re pleased to see that Regal took advantage of the space above the berth, against the sides of the bow, for additional storage.
 This is an area that, all too often, we see poorly utilized.
 An optional LCD TV ($2,195) can be added to the mix.

 for this forward stateroom is offered and adds even more sleeping space.
 In the optional version ($1,350), the double berth is angled with one side flush against the starboard bulkhead.
 The storage above, and along the port bow, is replaced with a raised bunk bed.
 In this manner, three can now sleep in this single stateroom.
 It’s a clever alternative and shrewdly adds to the functionality of the 53 Sport Coupe and her ability to further accommodate even more guests.

 2 Heads Are Better Than 1

+There are two heads on the 53 Sport Coupe.
+The forward wet-head doubles as a day head with a separate door leading into the salon.
+The master stateroom head is split, with the water closet to one side and the shower to the other, both just behind the aft bulkhead, which further insulates the master stateroom from the noise of the engine room.
 This split-head arrangement is a functional concept as it allows two people to get ready for the evening at the same time.
 Both the fore and aft heads feature vessel sinks that sit atop the counters, and electric flush toilets that are silent flush, especially when compared to the noisy VacuFlush heads.
 The aft shower, being separate from the toilet, has a teak floor and seat.

+Regal offers a long list of color choices for everything from bedding to flooring to countertops.
+Counters - The fore and aft vanities can be finished in a Radiant Shimmer as standard, or upgrade to granite in three different colors ($4,585 for aft, $2,095 for forward).
 Decking – both the fore and aft staterooms can be ordered with three decking choices.
 Two match the choices for the galley, Birch with Rosewood or plain Birch.
 These upgrades run $2,700 for the master and $895 for the forward VIP.
 We’ve always found that hard surfaces in yacht staterooms often take away from the cozy effect of soft carpet.
 Hard wood can also be slippery.
 Carpeting also doesn’t carry an up-charge and multi-million dollar megayachts have it, so why not the Regal 53 Sport Coupe?